santiquiroz/Node-googleDrive-printer/README.md

 ```

 ## Installation
-1) Install all dependeces wwith the following command:
+1) Install all dependeces with the following command:
 ```bash
 npm install
 ```